 Certainly this and other evidence support our conviction that good corporate governance yields tangible business benefits (at a macro/country level as well as individual organisation level).
 As we say in our First Golden Rule of Good Corporate Governance, a highly ethical operation is likely to spend much less on protecting itself against fraud and the organisation will therefore have much less to fear from investment investigators going under cover in their quest for thorough due diligence.

-Further proof, if it were needed, of the existence of a “governance discount” on valuations comes as shareholders of Bumi, the London-listed Indonesian mining company, finally settle a feud with its founder and co-chairman, Nat Rothschild.
-Rothschild set up the venture with James Campbell, formerly with Anglo-American, to bring together some of the world’s most profitable mining operations while improving corproate governance - a seemingly winning combination that attracted a lot of interest and investment a year ago.
+Further proof, if it were needed, of the existence of a “governance discount” on valuations comes as shareholders of Bumi [note: this link is a further update, written in 2016, an account of the whole 3+ year saga], the London-listed Indonesian mining company, finally settle a feud with its founder and co-chairman, Nat Rothschild.
+Rothschild set up the venture with James Campbell, formerly with Anglo-American, to bring together some of the world’s most profitable mining operations while improving corproate governance – a seemingly winning combination that attracted a lot of interest and investment a year ago.

 However, Rothschild received an unexpected and extreme reaction to a letter in November 2011 (made public via the FT) to PT Bumi Resources in which he criticised corporate governance at the Bumi subsidiary, quoting the existence of non-mining-related investments in connected parties as “one of the principal reasons why…shares trade at a significant ‘corporate governance’ discount”.
 Two major shareholders, the Bakrie family and Samin Tan tried to have the billionaire investor thrown off the board, though the final deal, reached on 18th February 2012 at talks in London, will see him staying on as non-executive director.

 The case highlights similar issues referred to in the main article above, namely: